rstacruz/gemist/README.md

 # Gemist
 #### An extremely minimal solution to gem isolation

-## Why?

-Because the world doesn't need Bundler for gem management when Rubygems can do it already.
+**You don't need Bundler for gem management.** Rubygems can do it already.
 Let me show you what I mean:

 ## Getting started